davidemms/OrthoFinder/README.md

 4. Test you can run OrthoFinder: `python OrthoFinder_source/orthofinder.py -h` or `./OrthoFinder/orthofinder -h`.
 OrthoFinder should print its 'help' text.

 5. (To run large analyses with `--core`/`--assign`, you will need to install [ASTRAL-Pro](https://github.com/smirarab/ASTRAL) separately since it contains computer-architecture specific code.
-Or use conda, which will do this for.)
+Or use conda, which will do this for you.)

 6. That's it!
 You can now run OrthoFinder on a directory of protein sequence fasta files: e.g. `./OrthoFinder/orthofinder -f /OrthoFinder/ExampleData/`